Analytical calculation of self-force effects on a scalar particle in an eccentric orbit around a Schwarzschild black hole: Introduction

-In this work, we aim to analytically investigate the dynamics of a scalar particle in an equatorial, eccentric orbit around a Schwarzschild black hole, using tools from Black Hole Perturbation Theory~\cite{Poisson:2011nh,Pound:2021qin}.
-This setup provides a simplified yet insightful framework to study how the evolution of a scalar field is affected by the background geometry.
-Specifically, we focus on the Scalar Self-Force (SSF), which arises when a scalar charge interacts with its own field while moving along a prescribed trajectory, as previously studied numerically in~\cite{Vega:2013wxa} for eccentric motion.
-The differential equation governing the scalar field evolution is the spin-$s=0$ Teukolsky equation, which, in the non-spinning case, reduces to the Klein–Gordon equation on a Schwarzschild background, sourced by a point-like particle.
+The ultimate goal of this analysis is to evaluate the components of the self-force.
+We then compute the scalar radiation via energy fluxes, which will provide a natural consistency check for our self-force calculation.
+Therefore, we neglect the backreaction of the scalar field on the background metric, as it would represent a higher-order effect in the perturbative expansion.
+In order to achieve this, we have to solve the differential equation governing the scalar field evolution, i.e. the spin-$s=0$ Teukolsky equation, which, in the non-spinning case, reduces to the Klein–Gordon equation on a Schwarzschild background, sourced by a point-like particle.
 Similar setups have been widely explored in the gravitational self-force (GSF) context for $|s|=2$ perturbations~\cite{Bini:2015bfb,Bini:2016qtx,Kavanagh:2015lva}, including extensions to rotating black holes~\cite{Bini:2016dvs,Kavanagh:2017wot,Bini:2019lcd}, and have provided valuable input for improving the Effective One Body (EOB) framework~\cite{Bini:2016cje,Bini:2018aps}.
 Analytical calculations in this setting have also reached very high orders in small-eccentricity expansions~\cite{Munna:2020iju,Munna:2022gio,Munna:2022xts,Munna:2023wce}.

-As it is customary in SSF, we are allowed to treat the scalar particle as massless, and we neglect the backreaction of the scalar field on the background metric, as it would represent a higher-order effect in the perturbative expansion.
-Our goal is to determine the components of the SSF, which encode both conservative and dissipative contributions.
-Although we do not explicitly separate these two sectors, we compute the scalar radiation via energy fluxes, which directly capture the dissipative part.
-This allows us to extract gauge-invariant physical information and provides a natural consistency check for our self-force calculation.